TristanvanOnselen/playbook/README.md

 | Azure subscription        | Azure         | User Access Administrator                     | User Access Administrator                 |

-DD.1 - A keyvault is used to securely store the sensitive tenant information.
+* DD.1 - A keyvault is used to securely store the sensitive tenant information.
 It also unlocks the capability to reuse the LogicApp templates in multiple tenant environments like test and production.
-DD.2 - The keyvault feature Azure Resource Manager for template deployment is enabled to support deployment by code.
+* DD.2 - The keyvault feature Azure Resource Manager for template deployment is enabled to support deployment by code.
-R1 - We recommend using a group that has rights to all components, this group can be used in conjunction with PIM groups to acomplisch least priviled access model.
+    - R.1 - We recommend using a group that has rights to all components, this group can be used in conjunction with PIM groups to acomplisch least priviled access model.
+The PIM-able Azure Active Directory groups must enabed during creation of the goup.
-    DD.1 - The naming convention of this group is [tenantShortName]-Sentinel-deployment.
+* DD.3 - The naming convention of this group is [tenantShortName]-Sentinel-deployment.

 ```PowerShell
 $AzAdGroupName = $CustSn + "-sentinel-deployment" ## change this to your preffered naming convention